maheera421/maheera421/README.md

 # 💫 About Me:
-👩‍💻 I am a Software Engineer sharing about my journey in the advancing world of technology.<br>🎓 Studying Software Engineering at COMSATS University Islamabad, Lahore Campus.<br>🔭 Currently working on Machine Learning models.
+👩‍💻 I am a Software Engineer sharing about my journey in the advancing world of technology.<br>🎓 Studying Software Engineering at COMSATS University Islamabad, Lahore Campus.<br>🔭 Currently working on Deep Learning models.

 ## 🌐 Socials: